metwse/code-of-conduct/README.md

 `-`, `<`, `>`, `*`, `/`).
 However, **no space** should follow **unary
 operators**: `&` (reference), `*` (dereference), `!` (bitwise/logical NOT),
 etc.
+4. `!important`: Get a decent file editor and do not leave trailing whitespace at the end of lines.
+5. Global items need to have descriptive names, but do not use global if you do not really need them.

 ---